 Physical health issues

 Both traditional and gestational surrogacy have an equal risk of infection transmission.
 HIV and hepatitis are the two most common infections, which can be transmitted from intended parents or gametes donor to the surrogate mother through egg or sperms.
-Therefore, thorough medical checkup of intended parents, gamete donors are an essential step before pursuing.
-It is highly recommended only select licensed surrogacy center to perform surrogacy, where all the medical tests are comprehensively conducted without any compromise.
+Therefore, a thorough medical checkup of intended parents, gamete donors are an essential step before pursuing.
+It is highly recommended only select a licensed surrogacy center to perform surrogacy, where all the medical tests are comprehensively conducted without any compromise.
 Even surrogacy through self-insemination also requires complete medical tests of intended father need before initiation of the process.

-All the symptoms of pregnancy, such as morning sickness, giddiness, weight gain, back pain, swallowing, indigestion issues like heartburn are common problems, which surrogate mother need to be bear with a whole gestational period.
+All the symptoms of pregnancy, such as morning sickness, giddiness, weight gain, back pain, swallowing, indigestion issues like heartburn are common problems, which surrogate mothers need to be bear with a whole gestational period.
 Some surrogates can also experience gestational diabetes and hypertension during pregnancy.

 Side effects of medications

 In case of egg have retrieved from surrogates, doctors usually administered hormonal injections to the surrogates for ovarian stimulation.
-This can increase pre-menopausal syndromes like mood swings and headache.
+This can increase pre-menopausal syndromes like mood swings and headaches.
 Fertility medications also prescribed to increase the chances of pregnancy.
 These medications can give some allergic symptoms.

 Surrogate mothers have all the experience of pregnancy.
-They have physical discomfort, mental stress and all the perceptions related to pregnancy.
+They have physical discomfort, mental stress, and all the perceptions related to pregnancy.
 All these changes drive a surrogate mother to develop an emotional bonding with the child, which she carried for the whole gestational period.
 After delivery, detachment from the off-spring often causes emotional health issues.
 The psychological counseling and mental health support are very essential for the surrogate mother to cope up with the condition and happily lead the rest of the life.

 However, the advancement of medical science and properly licensed surrogacy and IVF clinics are taking care of all the above-mentioned surrogacy related risks and gradually the success rate of surrogacy is increasing and a number of women encouraged to become a surrogate to help other infertile couple or a single parent who really need help